morphic-bio/process_features/README.md

 A second heatmap (`Feature_types_heatmap.png`) is generated for each sample.
 In this heatmap:
 - **Rows:** Features.
-- **Columns:** Number of different feature types present when a given feature is found in a barcode.
+- **Columns:** Number of different feature types present in a barcode (co-expression level).
-- **Color Intensity:** Frequency of barcodes with that number of feature types for the feature.
+- **Color Intensity:** The number of barcodes where the given feature (row) was observed along with the specified number of other feature types (column).
-- **Bar Graph:** Above the heatmap, a bar graph shows the total number of barcodes with a given number of feature types.
+- **Bar Graph:** Above the heatmap, a bar graph shows the total number of barcodes with a given number of co-expressing feature types.
 - **Color Bar:** Indicates the scale of counts.
-- **Filtering:** Only features with nonzero counts are shown.
+- **Filtering:** Only features with at least one observed count are shown.

 This heatmap helps visualize co-occurrence patterns and the distribution of feature types per barcode, which is useful for detecting multiplets and feature co-expression.